-General Educational Development (GED® Testing) is a high school equivalency program designed to test a student's knowledge in English, math, reading, natural science and social studies.
-Upon satisfactory completion of the tests, the student receives a GED (equivalency diploma) issued by the N.C.
-Community College System.
-The GED is recognized as the equivalent of a high school diploma.
-To qualify for this program, students must be-

-- A legal North Carolina resident; - At least 18 years old.
+High School Equivalency (HSE) is a high school equivalency program designed to test a student's knowledge in English, math, reading, natural science and social studies.
+Upon satisfactory completion of the tests, the student receives an HSE (high school equivalency diploma) issued by the State Board of Community Colleges.
+The HSE is recognized as the equivalent of a high school diploma.
+To qualify for this program, students must be at least 18 years old.
 Special need 16-17 year olds may be served upon completion of Minor Release Form that requires notarized parental permission, and release from the public school system.
-The GED examiner should be contacted for further information.
+The HSE examiner should be contacted for further information.
 Students have the option to complete the program online.